openssl-req, req - PKCS#10 certificate request and certificate generating utility

 This specifies a section in the configuration file containing extra object identifiers.
 Each line should consist of the short name of the object identifier followed by = and the numerical form.
 The short and long names are the same when this option is used.

-This specifies a filename in which random number seed information is placed and read from, or an EGD socket (see RAND_egd).
+This specifies a filename in which random number seed information is placed and read from, or an EGD socket (see RAND_egd(3)).
 It is used for private key generation.

 If this is set to no then if a private key is generated it is not encrypted.
 This is equivalent to the -nodes command line option.
 For compatibility encrypt_rsa_key is an equivalent option.

 This option specifies the digest algorithm to use.
-Possible values include md5 sha1 mdc2.
+Any digest supported by the OpenSSL dgst command can be used.
 This option can be overridden on the command line.

 This option masks out the use of certain string types in certain fields.
 Most users will not need to change this option.